pbs-assess/sdmTMB/README.md

 #> See ?tidy.sdmTMB to extract these values as a data frame.
 ```

-The output indicates our model was fit by maximum (marginal) likelihood
+The output shows our model was fit by maximum marginal likelihood
-(`ML`).
-We also see the formula, mesh, fitted data, and family.
-Next we
+(`ML`), followed by the formula, mesh, data, and family.
+The main
-see any estimated main effects including the linear component of the
+effects section includes the linear component of the depth smoother
-smoother (`sdepth`), the standard deviation on the smoother weights
+(`sdepth`) and the standard deviation on the smoother weights
-(`sds(depth)`), the Tweedie dispersion and power parameters, the Matérn
+(`sds(depth)`).
+The Tweedie dispersion (`phi`) and power parameters
+control the distribution’s mean-variance relationship.
+The Matérn range
-range distance (distance at which points are effectively independent),
+is the distance at which spatial correlation becomes negligible (~0.13
-the marginal spatial field standard deviation, and the negative log
+correlation).
+The marginal spatial field standard deviation (`sigma_O`)
+represents unexplained spatial variation.
+The log likelihood represents
-likelihood at convergence.
+the objective function value at convergence.

 We can extract parameters as a data frame: